WojciechMatuszewski/programming-notes/aws/aws-stuff.md

       - Pretty neat, the "reduce" step is somewhat implemented for you automatically.

+#### Waiting for network calls?
+Try Step Functions instead

+- At the end of 2023, AWS added a very requested feature – **the ability to call any HTTP endpoint** via `Task` in any state machine.

+  - Prior to this announcement, your only options were using EventBridge Destinations, or using AWS Lambda functions.
+Please note **that you could invoke APIGW with StepFunctions but that required...
+APIGW to be there**.

+    - The issue with EventBridge Destinations is the fact that you do not get to do anything with the response.
+It is a fire and forget type of operation.

+    - Interestingly, this feature utilizes EventBridge Connections which also is used by EventBridge Destinations.

 ### IAM

 - **IAM** is universal, **is global**, does not apply to regions